sales | 4 MIN READ

 It suffices to say that there’s no one answer to the question, “how much does a chatbot cost?”
 Numerous players offer diverse plans based on business sizes and requirements.
 It’s easy to fall into the notion that automation always means good.
 It won't help you if you go out of your budget to install a solution that your business doesn’t even need.
 So it’s your job to assess your needs and figure out how you can best leverage the tool.

 While investing in a new tool can always seem intimidating and a gamble, you can always find a way out by signing up for a free plan.
 You can sign up on WotNot and determine your feature and integration requirements as you use it.
 For more assistance, you can reach out to us or schedule a demo.

 Are chatbots cost-effective?

 Yes.
 Chatbots answer over 80% of the standard queries and save up to $0.07 per interaction.
-Chatbots automate key tasks and reduces the dependency on agents for mundane tasks such as lead generation and first-level support queries.
+Chatbots automate key tasks and reduce the dependency on agents for mundane tasks such as lead generation and first-level support queries.
 It saves time and costs of hiring employees for a 24*7 service and helps you scale your customer conversations without hiring an extra workforce.

 How is chatbot value calculated?